 1. Follow your passion and play to your strengths

 If money were no object, would you still do what you do?
 It can be hard to imagine knowing you have bills to pay.
 But do you enjoy your work?
 Do you look forward to coming to work most days?
 Are you proud of what you do?

 If not, why not?

-If you are going to move your career forward this year you need to make sure that you passionate about what you do AND are playing to your strengths.
-If you can do, ditch or delegate the stuff which isn’t what you are suited too.
+If you are going to move your career forward this year, you need to make sure that you are both passionate about what you do AND that you are playing to your strengths.
+If you can, ditch or delegate the stuff which isn’t suited to you.

 2. Benchmark your own career progress on your own goals and performance